absakran01/BelotGameEngine/etc/Rules.md

 When there was a double or a redouble declared all points remain for the winner of the next game.

 The game ends when one team records 151 points or more.
 If both teams both score more than 151 points at the same time then the team with more points wins.
-If the scores are equal over this figure then more games are played until one team takes the lead.
+If the scores are equal over this figure then more games are played until one team takes the lead.----MAKE IT 152

 There is an exception which states that you cannot win the whole game by collecting all hands in one game.
 In that event the barrier for winning the game is lifted to the current score of the leaders +1.